Why do we recommend managed WordPress hosting? Because you want to build your site, not manage a web server.

 By now, you’ve likely determined that WordPress is the right solution for your needs.
 But you might not know exactly how to make WordPress and the underlying server software stack work for you.
 It takes serious technical knowledge to get WordPress to stay up and stay fast when your website finally succeeds.

-And that’s why at WP101 we both use and recommend managed WordPress hosting.
+And that’s why at WP101 we only use and recommend managed WordPress hosting.

 So Why Choose Managed WordPress Hosting?